 This interpretation, however, does not show why Aristotle thinks of physics as "second" philosophy.
 The idea is that the objects of the study in physics are somehow second to the objects of first philosophy.
 Since the objects of the study are the forms of natural bodies, these forms are somehow second to the objects of first philosophy.
 To get straight on how Aristotle understands this, it is necessary to take a closer look at what the objects of first philosophy are and also at Aristotle's ontology more generally.
 This is a subject of subsequent lectures.

 Reason, Knowledge, and Induction

-Aristotle explains knowledge of the definitions that figure in demonstrations in a way that he thinks corrects a mistake in Plato.
-Like Plato, Aristotle thinks of a human beings in terms of the "soul" (ψυχή).
+Aristotle explains the knowledge of the definitions that figure in demonstrations in a way that he thinks corrects a mistake that Plato made.
+Aristotle, like Plato, thinks of a human beings in terms of the "soul" (ψυχή).
 Aristotle and Plato both accept the broad framework of this Socratic understanding of human beings.
-Aristotle rejects the ontological thesis in the Theory of Recollection that soul exists independently of the body.
-Aristotle, however, rejects the Platonic idea (in the Theory of Recollection) that the human soul preexists the body and that human beings are born with knowledge.
+Aristotle, however, rejects the Platonic idea that the soul preexists the body and that human beings are born with knowledge.

-Further details about how Aristotle understands induction are the subject of a subsequent lecture.
+How he understands induction is the subject of a subsequent lecture.

 Perseus Digital Library:

 Henry George Liddell, Robert Scott, A Greek-English Lexicon:

 ἀπόδειξις, apodeixis, noun, "showing forth, making known, exhibiting"